OpenLMIS/openlmis-ref-distro/docs/source/architecture/interop.md

 ### Defining Locations (geographic areas, facilities, store rooms, etc)

-OpenLMIS needs to know about the Facilities and Geopgraphic Zones that are apart of the supply chain to enable various re-supply workflows: hospitals, clinics, etc. While OpenLMIS needs this information, we believe that the process of uniquely identifying and assigning core attributes (e.g. name, address, etc) of these places works best when the information is curated outside of OpenLMIS, and then shared with OpenLMIS.
+OpenLMIS needs to know about the Facilities and Geopgraphic Zones that are a part of the supply chain to enable various re-supply workflows: hospitals, clinics, etc. While OpenLMIS needs this information, we believe that the process of uniquely identifying and assigning core attributes (e.g. name, address, etc) of these places works best when the information is curated outside of OpenLMIS, and then shared with OpenLMIS.

 The core profile that describes the basic functioning of this is IHE's [mCSD profile][] of which OpenLMIS leverages [Location][] as the source of